 Alum-CyA Removal Method.

-I had spent that summer experimenting with different methods of chemically removing cyanuric acid from swimming pools.
-I had recognized the most consistent results using Alum (Aluminum Sulfate).
+I had spent that summer experimenting with using Alum (Aluminum Sulfate) as a means of chemically removing cyanuric acid from swimming pools.
 Upon sharing news of my success, I had many Pool Pros volunteer to help in field trials and data collection.
 In each instance, the field professionals experienced the same results – a 30 to 50% (temp dependent) or greater drop in CyA ppm.
 All utilized a spin touch or visual determination test.
 Spot checks for aluminum residual have followed the process and have proven in each case to be less than the EPA Secondary Contaminant Aluminum max level of 0.2 ppm.
-Alum-CyA method: How Alum is Now Used to Lower Cyanuric Acid.
+Alum-CyA method: Alum CyA Removal Method Step-By-Step

 Natural Chemistry 07200 PHOSfloc Pool Water Balancer, (Aluminum Sulfate Product)